 For most web or common developers, you don’t need a GPU.
 An on-board graphics will help you do the job just fine.
 You need to pay more attention to the CPU and RAM.

-As for game developers or those who perform graphic-intensive tasks, it’s a different story.
+As for game developers or those who perform graphics-intensive tasks, it’s a different story.
 A high-performance GPU is a must-have for 3D rendering and complex graphics.
-For the high-end option, choose a desktop computer with Nvidia RTX series or AMD RX 5000 series such as Omen Obelisk or Alienware Aurora R10.
+For the high-end option, choose a desktop computer with Nvidia RTX series or AMD RX 5000 series such as CUK Legion Lenovo Tower or Alienware Aurora R10.
 For the best desktop computers for programming on a tight budget, you can go with Nvidia 10 series and AMD RX 500 series.

 There are two types of hard drives at the moment: SSD and HDD.
 The former is newer and swifter than any of the latter.
 The processing speed will be improved significantly as well as when booting up and open new apps.
 Furthermore, HDDs are delicate and can lose data from shocks and vibrations, while SSDs don’t.
 Therefore, the best desktop computers for programming always come with SSDs.

 The downside is that for the same storage capacity, SSDs will always be more expensive than traditional HDDs.
 The second problem is that due to their design, SSDs have a much more limited cycle life than HDDs.